 How To Start Create an Indoor Garden For Your NYC Apartment in Spring

-Many people in NYC think gardening is out of their reach.
+Many people in New York City think gardening is out of their reach.
 Most people donโ€™t have balconies or backyards, and itโ€™s illegal to have a garden on a fire escape.
 However, there are plenty of ways to create a small indoor garden.
-Starting one now means that some plants will be looking beautiful by spring.
-It all depends on which plants are selected, how much light an apartment has, and how serious a resident is about taking care of an indoor garden, but getting started isnโ€™t nearly as difficult as one might think.
+Starting one now means that some plants will look beautiful by spring.
+It all depends on the type of plant, light quality, and level of care.
+Starting an indoor garden is easier than many people think.ย

 Choosing the Perfect Plants For a Home